Early Childhood Cavities

 Impact of early cavities:

-Maintaining oral health: this is the most important step that you can take to prevent the formation of cavities.
-Brushing the teeth twice a day, flossing, using mouthwash etc. as recommended by your dentist is the best way to prevent tooth deterioration.
+- Maintaining oral health: This is the most crucial step that you can take to prevent the formation of cavities.
+Brushing the teeth twice a day, flossing, using mouthwash etc. as recommended by your dentist is the best way to avoid tooth deterioration.

-Diet: the food that the child eats has a very big impact on the formation of cavity.
+- Diet: the food that the child eats has a huge impact on the formation of the cavity.
 Eating raw fruits and vegetables also helps in cleaning the teeth and prevents cavity formation.

-Limiting sugar intake is also very important.
-Though children love sweets and candies, put a limit on the number of candies or chocolates the child is allowed to eat.
+- Sugar: Limiting sugar intake is also very important.
+Though children love sweets and candies, put a limit on the number of candies or chocolates, the child is allowed to eat.

-Regular dental checkup: it is very important not just for the child, but for the entire family.
+- Regular dental checkup: It is essential not just for the child, but for the entire family.
 Early detection of cavities is very important for the treatment procedure, and hence it is important to get your child checked up regularly by a dentist.